 Credit by Examination (CBE)

 Programs accepted at the University of Nebraska–Lincoln include the Advanced Placement (AP) Program, the International Baccalaureate (IB) Examinations, DSST Exams, Cambridge International A Level, the College Level Examination Program (CLEP), and departmental examinations.
 For information on specific exams and required scores accepted for credit at the University of Nebraska - Lincoln see: http://creditevaluation.unl.edu/credit-types.
-Credit by Exam may not be transferred directly to University of Nebraska–Lincoln from another institution.
-Scores from these examinations should be sent to the University of Nebraska–Lincoln from the testing agency, and credit will be awarded based on the University of Nebraska - Lincoln’s policies.
+Credit by Exam may not be transferred directly to the University of Nebraska–Lincoln from another institution.
+Scores from these examinations should be sent to the University of Nebraska–Lincoln from the testing agency and credit will be awarded based on the University of Nebraska - Lincoln’s policies.